tts-tcq-2025/tdd-py-Dhanya91298/README.md

 # Test specification
+Feature: String Calculator

-1. Empty string input returns 0
+  Scenario: Empty string input returns 0
+    Given the input is ""
+    When I calculate the sum
+    Then the result should be 0

-2. Single value input returns the same value itself
+  Scenario: Single value input returns the same value itself
+    Given the input is "5"
+    When I calculate the sum
+    Then the result should be 5

-3. Return sum when 2 numbers are passed when separated by comma
+  Scenario: Return sum when 2 numbers are passed separated by comma
+    Given the input is "2,3"
+    When I calculate the sum
+    Then the result should be 5

-4. Return sum when 2 numbers are passed when separated by newline
+  Scenario: Return sum when 2 numbers are passed separated by newline
+    Given the input is "2\n3"
+    When I calculate the sum
+    Then the result should be 5

-5. Return sum even when unknown number of inputs are passed separated by comma
+  Scenario: Return sum when unknown number of inputs are passed separated by comma
+    Given the input is "1,2,3,4,5"
+    When I calculate the sum
+    Then the result should be 15

-6. Return sum even when unknown number of inputs are passed separated by newline
+  Scenario: Return sum when unknown number of inputs are passed separated by newline
+    Given the input is "1\n2\n3\n4\n5"
+    When I calculate the sum
+    Then the result should be 15

-7. Return sum when single-character/multi-character custom delimiter is separating the numbers
+  Scenario: Return sum when custom delimiter separates the numbers
+    Given the input is "//;\n1;2;3"
+    When I calculate the sum
+    Then the result should be 6

-8. Throw exceptions when negative number is parsed
+  Scenario: Throw exception when negative number is parsed
-9. Sum must be returned for all values less than 1000 only
-10. For invalid input (eg: "1,\n") then return False
+    Given the input is "2,-4,3"
+    When I calculate the sum
+    Then an exception should be thrown with message "negatives not allowed: -4"

+  Scenario: Ignore numbers greater than or equal to 1000
+    Given the input is "2,1000,1001,6"
+    When I calculate the sum
+    Then the result should be 1008

+  Scenario: Return False for invalid input
+    Given the input is "1,\n"
+    When I calculate the sum
+    Then the result should be False